No Result

 Most royalty trusts, such as Permian Basin Royalty Trust and Sabine Royalty Trust, resumed paying dividends after a few months.
 However, Permianville suspended its dividend for 13 consecutive months, the longest absence of dividend payments among the well-known oil and gas trusts.

 Overall, the trust is ideal for those who are confident in higher future oil prices and want to gain exposure to the oil boom in the Permian and Haynesville basins.
-The trust is much more leveraged to the price of oil than the integrated oil companies, and hence it has much more upside in the positive scenario (higher oil and gas prices) and much more downside in the event of a downturn in the energy sector.
+The trust is much more leveraged to the price of oil than the integrated oil companies, and hence it should have much more upside in the positive scenario (higher oil and gas prices) and much more downside in the event of a downturn in the energy sector.

 On the other hand, like the other oil and gas royalty trusts, Permianville will have excessive downside risk whenever oil and gas prices enter their next downcycle.
 The trust will reduce or suspend its dividends while its stock price comes under great pressure.
 It is thus suitable only for risk-loving investors who are confident in excessive oil and gas prices in the future.
+We reiterate that Permianville should be performing extremely well with sky-high oil prices in 2026, but isn’t.

 Final Thoughts